 file statistics

-The file statistics module is used to check the format of .apdv, .aidv, .geo, .gmf, .vdf, and .pgf files, and to calculate and display statistics about the data contained in these files.
-This module also calculates a frequency distribution of properties in the file.
-During execution, file statistics reads the file, displays an error message if the file contains errors in format or numeric values, and then displays the statistical results in the EVS Information window.
+The file statistics module reads an analytical, lithology, or geologic file (.apdv, .aidv, .pgf, .geo, .gmf, .lpdv, .lsdv, .dg) and reports summary statistics and a frequency distribution for a selected data component.
+During execution, the module reads the file, displays an error message if the file contains errors in format or numeric values, and then displays the statistical results in the EVS Information window.
+The sample data and a glyphed renderable can be passed downstream from the output ports for visualization.

 Ports